 How to Become an Editor: Step-by-Step Guide

-Learn how to become an editor.
-Research the education requirements, training information and experience required for starting a career in editing.
+Learn the various steps in becoming an editor.
+Research the education requirements, training information and types of experience required for starting a career in editing.

 Editors ensure the written quality of print and online publications.
 Their duties might include reading manuscripts, making sure that a writer's formatting fits house-style guidelines, correcting grammatical or factual errors and making suggestions for improvement.
 They may also be responsible for selecting articles or manuscripts for publication, assisting with design layout and overseeing other aspects of the publication process.

 |Degree Level||Bachelor's degree|